 Supplemental Second Lesson – Ephesians 6:10-20

-We are at war but not against ourselves or against other people.
-With whom are we at war?
+We are at war but not against ourselves or other people.
+To whom are we at war?

 We are at war against the devil and his well-organized army of demons.